 - 7 Entrepreneurial Tips For Leaders To Achieve Success

 - 10 Social Entrepreneurship Ideas To Make Earth A Better Place

-This programme is perfect for people who are in entrepreneurship but needs to develop entrepreneurial skills.
+This programme is perfect for people w.
 This programme consists of a structured training process to develop an individual as an entrepreneur.
 It helps the person to acquire skills and necessary capabilities to play the role of an entrepreneur effectively.